 - The Machines in The Matrix famously turned humans into batteries (physics notwithstanding, due to executives thinking viewers wouldn't understand a Wetware CPU).
 And keep in mind that this was the machines being merciful to the humans who had treated them like crap.

 - In The Chronicles of Riddick, the evil Necromongers have a highly automated process to convert the inhabitants of conquered planets.

-- The Cabin in the Woods: the organisation needs to ensure that, every year, a group of at least five young people accidentally induce their own destruction as part of a ritual sacrifice.
+- The Cabin in the Woods: The organization needs to ensure that, every year, a group of at least five young people accidentally induce their own destruction as part of a ritual sacrifice.
 Bad things will happen if the sacrifice is not made.
 Solution?
 Stick five teens in the woods and hope for the best?
 No. A cabin rigged with pheromone sprays, intelligence-reducing drugs and other special effects to enforce Genre Blindness when the basement full of artifacts of doom is finally discovered?
 Still not enough.
 Instead, the organization has dozens of horror projects across the world, killing multiple victims every year (including children in some cases), for possibly thousands of years to ensure they get the sacrifices they need.
 If in doubt, repeat, repeat, repeat.

 - Similarly, the Magpyr family in Carpe Jugulum.
 They turned their predation upon the local townsfolk into a mechanical process in which everyone, including children, were drained slightly, transforming the fear of them from an occasional thrill to a daily banality of horror.
 When given the chance, the people turned against them very quickly.

 - In The Lord of the Rings, Mordor and especially the post-FaceHeel Turn Isengard are depicted in an early industrialization stage.
 This is an oft-repeated trope in J. R. R. Tolkien's work because Tolkien had an intense dislike of industralization.

 - In Cloud Atlas, the Archivist uses this trope's very words to refer to Sonmi-451's description of fabricants being slaughtered and recycled.

 - In the Star Trek: The Original Series episode, "A Taste of Armageddon", the Enterprise discovers two planets are involved in a bizarre war in which computers simulate the conflict, and civilians deemed "killed" in the simulation are required to report to disintegration chambers.
 The people willingly go to their deaths, believing that in doing so, they are preventing an actual war from breaking out.
 Kirk and crew's revulsion at this is that there is an actul war where people still die from it, and this "simulation" setup removes the War Is Hell aspect that makes war something to be avoided (that and they decided that the Enterprise and crew became a casualty in their "simulated" war and had to report to the disintegration chambers).